robertdebock/rhcsa-labs/EXAM.md

 1. Write the opened ports into a file called `/tmp/openports.txt`.
 2. This file should be owned by the owner `root` and the group `ec2-user`.
-3. The file should be readable by the owner and tkkhe group, but not by others.
+3. The file should be readable by the owner and the group, but not by others.
 4. Create a soft link to the file in the `/tmp` directory called `/tmp/softlink.txt`.
 5. Create a hard link to the file in the `/tmp` directory called `/tmp/hardlink.txt`.
 6. Find the package that containers /usr/share/dics/words and install it.
-7. Find all occurrences of the patther `red` in the file `/usr/share/dics/words`.
+7. Find all occurrences of the pattern `red` in the file `/usr/share/dics/words`.
 Write the resulting number into a file called `/tmp/redwords.txt`.
 8. Compress the file `/tmp/redwords.txt` with `gzip` and call it `/tmp/redwords.txt.gz`.
+Keep the file /tmp/redwords.txt in tact.

 ## Create simple shell scripts

-11. Create a script (`/tmp/script.sh`) that prints the day if it's a weekday.
-(Monday to Friday) 12 Let the script read the first arugment and print it if it's a weekday, otherwise print the current date.
+1. Create a script (`/tmp/script.sh`) that prints the day if it's a weekday.
+(Monday to Friday)
+2. Create another script (`/tmp/other-script.sh`) that read the first argument and print the name of the day if it's a weekday, otherwise exists in error

 ## Operate running systems

-13 Set the boot targetmode to `multi-user.target`.
+1. Set the boot targetmode to `multi-user.target`.
-14 Reboot the system.
-15 Prioritize the process `/usr/bin/rhsmcertd` with the priority `10`.
+2. Prioritize the process `/usr/bin/rhsmcertd` with the priority `10`.
-16 Kill the running process `/usr/bin/rhsmcertd`.
-17 Activate the tuned profile `powersave`.
+3. Activate the tuned profile `powersave`.
-18 Write all occurences of the patthen `DHCP` from the first bootlog into a file called `/tmp/dhcp.txt`.
+4. Write all occurences of the pattern `DHCP` from the first bootlog into a file called `/tmp/dhcp.txt`.
-19 Have journalctl write all logs to a persistent storage.
+5. Have journalctl write all logs to a persistent storage.
-20 Copy the file /var/log/messages to server-1.adfinis.dev in the /tmp directory.
+6. Copy the file /etc/hosts to server-1.adfinis.dev in the /tmp directory.

 ## Configure local storage

-21 Create a LVM volume group named `vgroup` on /dev/nvme1n1.
+1. Create a LVM volume group named `vgroup` on /dev/nvme1n1.
-22 Create a 1GiB LVM logical volume named `lvol` inside the "vgroup" LVM volume group.
+2. Create a 1GiB LVM logical volume named `lvol` inside the "vgroup" LVM volume group.
-23 The `lvol` LVM logical volume should be formatted with the `ext2` filesystem and mounted persistently on the `/lvol` directory using the universally unique ID (UUID).
+3. The `lvol` LVM logical volume should be formatted with the `ext2` filesystem and mounted persistently on the `/lvol` directory using the universally unique ID (UUID).
-24 Configure a basic web server that displays `Welcome to the RHCSA Practice Exam!` once connected to it.
+4. Configure a basic web server that displays `Welcome to the RHCSA Practice Exam!` once connected to it.
-25 Create a swap file of 1GiB and activate it.
+5. Create a swap file (`/swapfile`) of 1GiB and activate it persistently.

 ## Create and configure file systems

-26 On `server-0`, create an NFS export of the `/var/www/html` directory.
+1. On `server-0`, create an NFS export of the `/var/www/html` directory, allowing `192.168.1.0/24` to access it.
-27 Mount the NFS export on `server-1` in the `/mnt` directory.
+2. Mount the NFS export on `server-1` in the `/mnt` directory.
-28 On server-1, automatically mount /opt when accessed, mounted from server-0:/var/www/html.
+3. On server-1, automatically mount /opt when accessed, mounted from server-0:/var/www/html.
-29 Extend /dev/vgroup/lvol to 2GiB.
+4. Extend /dev/vgroup/lvol to 2GiB.
-30 Create a set-GID directory called `/collab` that allows all users to write to it, but only the owner to delete files.
+5. Create a set-GID directory called `/collab` that allows all users to write to it, but only the owner to delete files.

 ## Deploy, configure, and maintain systems

-31 Configure the system to use the `ntp1.example.net` NTP server.
+1. Configure the system to use the `ntp1.example.net` NTP server.
-32 Add the package repository hosted on `https://repo.example.com` to the system.
+2. Add the package repository hosted on `https://repo.example.com` to the system.
-33 Add a `quiet` arguemnt to the bootloader.
+3. Add a `quiet` arguemnt to the bootloader.
-34 Add a job to root crontab that runs the command `echo "Hello world."` every other day.
+4. Add a job to root crontab that runs the command `echo "Hello world."` every other day.

 ## Manage basic networking

-35 Configure `eth0` with a fixed IP address.
+1. Configure `eth0` with a fixed IP address.
-36 Configure the search domain `adfins.dev`.
+2. Configure the search domain `adfins.dev`.
-37 Configure IPv4 and IPv6 addresses.
-38 Install `firewalld`, add the services `http`, `https` and `ssh` permanently.
+3. Install `firewalld`, add the services `http`, `https`, `nfs` and `ssh` permanently.

 ## Manage users and groups